jranke/mkin/README.md

 [minpack.lm](http://cran.r-project.org/package=minpack.lm) and
 [FME](http://cran.r-project.org/package=FME), to say the least.

 Also, it was inspired by the first version of KinGUI developed by BayerCropScience, which is based on the MatLab runtime environment.

-Bayer has developed a successor named KinGUII which is based on mkin, but which added, amongst other refinements, a graphical user interface (GUI, which is not open source, iteratively reweighted least squares (IRLS) optimisation of the variance for each of the observed variables, and Markov Chain Monte Carlo (MCMC) simulation functionality, similar to what is available e.g. in the `FME` package.
+Bayer has developed a successor named KinGUII whose R code is based on `mkin`, but which added, amongst other refinements, a closed source graphical user interface (GUI), iteratively reweighted least squares (IRLS) optimisation of the variance for each of the observed variables, and Markov Chain Monte Carlo (MCMC) simulation functionality, similar to what is available e.g. in the `FME` package.

-Syngenta has sponsored the development of an mkin based GUI application called CAKE, which adds IRLS and MCMC, is more limited in the model formulation, but puts more weight on usability.
-CAKE is available for download from the [CAKE website](http://projects.tessella.com/cake), where you can also find a zip archive of the R scripts derived from mkin, published under the GPL license.
+Syngenta has sponsored the development of an `mkin` (and KinGUII?) based GUI application called CAKE, which adds IRLS and MCMC, is more limited in the model formulation, but puts more weight on usability.
+CAKE is available for download from the [CAKE website](http://projects.tessella.com/cake), where you can also find a zip archive of the R scripts derived from `mkin`, published under the GPL license.

-Finally, I just noticed the github repositories [StudyKin](http://github.com/zhenglei-gao/StudyKin) and [KineticEval](http://github.com/zhenglei-gao/KineticEval), the latter of which appears to be actively developed.
+Finally, I just (2013-11-11) noticed the github repositories [StudyKin](http://github.com/zhenglei-gao/StudyKin) and [KineticEval](http://github.com/zhenglei-gao/KineticEval), the latter of which appears to be actively developed.